Step 3 - Chart of Accounts

 Positioning and ordering

-After selecting multiple accounts, you can reposition them by dragging and dropping, or by clicking 'Move to' in the menu bar at the top of the screen.
+After selecting multiple accounts, you can reposition them by dragging and dropping them or by clicking 'Move to' in the menu bar at the top of the screen.
 You can then select any heading/subheading to move these accounts instantly.
-This is helpful if you have a large Chart of Accounts, with multiple headings.
+This is helpful if you have a large Chart of Accounts with multiple headings.

 Sort by account code or alphabetically

-You have several options to change the way you view or sort your Chart of Accounts, by clicking the 'View/Sort' icon, found at the top-right of your CoA (next to the 'Revenue' classification heading).
+You have several options to change the way you view or sort your Chart of Accounts by clicking the 'View/Sort' icon at the top-right of your CoA (next to the 'Revenue' classification heading).

 Alphabetically